 How promptly do you respond to client emails?

 When a client finishes with you, how do you end the relationship – do just let them go or keep on building a relationship with gift vouchers, loyalty programs, etc.?

 These things might seem like the most basic, but they are usually the most neglected when it comes to marketing and yet, they do affect the results of your marketing strategy.
 Pay attention to the marketing basics and the complicated becomes a lot more manageable.

 1. Get clear on your marketing message – what is the who, what and why of your business?

 2. Have offers that make sense to both you and your target market

 3. Pay attention to the conversations you’re having with existing and potential clients.
 Are you adding value every step of the way?

-4. How you look really does matter – don’t let anyone tell you different.
+4. How you look does matter – don’t let anyone tell you different.
 Make your client journey one that can sell you even when you’re not present.